talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 Consider the following thought experiment:

 > You are controlling a tram.
 As long as you hold a lever the tram will continue on its current track.
-However, you know there are numerous people on the track ahead who will be killed if the tram continues.
+However, you know there are people on the track ahead who will be killed if the tram continues.
 > If you release the lever the tram will change tracks.
-You suspect there are *very probably* people on the other track as well.
+You suspect there are people on the other track as well.

 1. Continuing to hold the lever is to kill with both foreknowledge and intent.

-2. Releasing the lever is to have the foreknowledge that some people might be killed.
+2. Releasing the lever is to know that some people *might* be killed.

-Knowingly risking some deaths is morally preferable to knowingly killing with intent.
+Knowingly risking some deaths is morally preferable to killing with certainty and intent.

 Humans hold a lever which results in the intentional deaths of millions of animals.
 It's time to let go of the lever; the foreknowledge that some animals will probably die as a result of crop farming is not an argument against veganism.

 > Vegans do not accept the deaths of some animals to produce our foods of preference.
-While vegans have foreknowledge that this may occur it is not the intent and, wherever possible, steps are taken to reduce and mitigate this harm.
+While vegans know this may occur it is not the intent and, wherever possible, steps are taken to reduce and mitigate this harm.
 >
 >  There is considerable moral difference between slaughtering animals with intent and deaths that occur as an unintentional side effect of crop farming, even where we have foreknowledge the deaths might occur.